How to Become a High School Teacher

 Licenses, Certifications, and Registrations

-All states require teachers in public schools to be licensed or certified.
-Those who teach in private schools are generally not required to be licensed.
+All states require teachers in public schools to be licensed or certified in the specific grade level they will teach.
+Those who teach in private schools typically are not required to be licensed.

-High school teachers typically are awarded a secondary or high school certification.
-This allows them to teach the 7th through the 12th grades.
+High school teachers typically are awarded a secondary or high school certification, which allows them to teach the 7th through the 12th grades.

-Often, teachers are required to complete annual professional development classes to keep their license.
-Most states require teachers to pass a background check, and some states require teachers to complete a master’s degree after receiving their certification.
+Teachers often are required to complete professional development classes to keep their license or certification.
+Some states require teachers to complete a master’s degree after receiving their certification and obtaining a job.

 Communication skills.
-Teachers must collaborate with other teachers and special education teachers.
-In addition, teachers need to discuss students’ needs with parents and administrators.
+Teachers must share ideas with their students, other teachers, and school administrators and staff.
+In addition, they need to discuss students’ progress with parents.

 Patience.
-Working with students of different abilities and backgrounds can be difficult.
-High school teachers must be patient when students struggle with material.
+High school teachers must stay calm in difficult situations, such as when students struggle with material.

 Resourcefulness.
-High school teachers need to explain difficult concepts in terms students can understand.
-In addition, they must be able to engage students in learning and adapt lessons to each student’s needs.
+High school teachers need to engage students in learning and adapt lessons to each student’s needs.

-Experienced teachers can advance to be mentors or lead teachers.
-In these positions, they often work with less-experienced teachers to help them improve their teaching skills.
+Experienced teachers may advance to serve as mentors to new teachers; they may also become a lead teacher.
+In these positions, they help less experienced teachers improve their teaching skills.

 With additional education or certification, teachers may become school counselors, school librarians, or instructional coordinators.
 Some become assistant principals or principals.
 Becoming a principal usually requires additional instruction in education administration or leadership.
 For more information, see the profiles on school and career counselors, librarians, instructional coordinators, and elementary, middle, and high school principals.